duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/994_AMOD18_TheObstavoidAlgorithm.md

 $ source venv/bin/activate
 ```

-If you have not installed duckietown-world yet, do it now.
-See installation instructions [here](https://github.com/duckietown/duckietown-world)
+Install duckietown-world now in the virtual environment, as we depend on libraries from there - for instructions see [here](https://github.com/duckietown/duckietown-world)

 ### Step 2: Getting the mplan code